 On East Coast Oyster Farms, 'Women Are Rising Up From The Bay In A Big Way'

 As sunrise paints the lower Delaware Bay's intertidal zone, the mudflats take on a metallic shimmer near Cape May, N.J.
-It's arresting visual poetry, but the tide's out and the clock's ticking.
-Oyster farmer Lisa Calvo and her team get to work as her Sweet Amalia Oysters are revealed by the receding water.
+As visual poetry, it's arresting.
+But the tide is out — and the clock is ticking.

+The receding water has revealed Sweet Amalia Oysters, so oyster farmer Lisa Calvo and her team get to work.

 The team hoists plastic mesh bags from rebar racks.
 They sort the bivalves, shells clinking in rhythm.
-Only in drawing close to the wader-clad trio does a unique feature become apparent: The entire crew is female.
+Only when you draw close to the wader-clad trio does a unique feature become apparent: The entire crew is female.

 Calvo is a farmer-scientist.
 She has long been a player in New Jersey's oyster revival as the aquaculture extension program coordinator, based at Rutgers University's Haskin Shellfish Laboratory.
 Though the industry is still small, it builds on a history that made nearby Port Norris the state's wealthiest per capita town a century back.